infinitydaemon/OpSec-Kernel/Documentation/RCU/whatisRCU.rst

 	critical section.
 Reference counts may be used in conjunction with RCU to maintain longer-term references to data structures.

-	Note that anything that disables bottom halves, preemption, or interrupts also enters an RCU read-side critical section.
-	Acquiring a spinlock also enters an RCU read-side critical sections, even for spinlocks that do not disable preemption, as is the case in kernels built with CONFIG_PREEMPT_RT=y.
-	Sleeplocks do *not* enter RCU read-side critical sections.

 rcu_read_unlock()
 ^^^^^^^^^^^^^^^^^
 	void rcu_read_unlock(void);

 	This temporal primitives is used by a reader to inform the reclaimer that the reader is exiting an RCU read-side critical section.
-Anything that enables bottom halves, preemption, or interrupts also exits an RCU read-side critical section.
-	Releasing a spinlock also exits an RCU read-side critical section.

 Note that RCU read-side critical sections may be nested and/or overlapping.

 synchronize_rcu()
 ^^^^^^^^^^^^^^^^^